-Wearing your hair at a medium length gives you a lot of freedom with how you can style it.
-This includes pairing your hair with a fade to provide it with more structure.
+Wearing your hair at a medium length gives you much freedom with how you can style it.
+This includes pairing your hair with a fade to give it more structure.
 Or opt for a natural approach that looks like you have just gotten out of bed.
 You can brush the hair away from the hairline to create more volume on the top and draw attention to your facial features.
-This length is not so long that it is high-maintenance but long enough to show off your hair texture.
-The right cut can also give your hair movement; it works best with textured hair to prevent it from looking flat and lifeless.
+This length is not so long that it is high maintenance but long enough to show off your hair texture.
+The right cut can also give your hair movement; it works best with layered hair to prevent it from looking flat and lifeless.

 Fringes look great on men because they can make the most simple cut look interesting.
 By far, one of the most daring and fashion-forward options you can try out is the swooping fringe, which sweeps across your face.
 It is edgy and cool and will draw attention to your features.
 It can also disguise problem skin or imperfections.
 The length and volume of this fringe do not make it among the easiest to pull off or style, and it will need regular trims.
 You may also have to readjust it to keep the hair from your eyes constantly.
 That said, this look demands attention and makes a statement without you even having to open your mouth.